pdsullivan/blog/_posts/2014-12-05-ionic-codeship-unit-testing-ci.markdown

 I use `npm` to install `karma` and the `karma-cli` for running the karma commands.
 Then I also install `karma-jasmine` to run the jasmine tests that I have written in the spec and then `karma-chrome-launcher` which will give me the ability to run the tests in a browser even from the command line in the Codeship environment.

-After the setup commands it is time to run the actual test commands.
-The command I will run will need to just start karma and tell it to use chrome to run the tests once.
-Here is my command:
+After the setup commands it is time to set up the actual test commands.
+The command I will run will neet to start karma (the `karma.conf.js` file) and tell it to use chrome to run the tests once.
+Here is my command that will execute the tests:

 {% highlight Bash shell scripts %}